grycap/oscar-landing/content/english/blog/post-oscar-text-to-speech.md

 ### STEP 1: Deploy the Service

 We will use OSCAR-CLI to deploy the use-case service, [this](https://github.com/grycap/oscar/tree/master/examples/text-to-speech) directory contains all the required files.
 You can open and see all the files:
-  * The Dockerfile to create our [text-to-speech container image](https://github.com/orgs/grycap/packages/container/package/text-to-speech), using ubuntu 20.04 as base image and installing all the required dependencies.
+  * The Dockerfile to create our [text-to-speech container image](https://github.com/orgs/grycap/packages/container/package/text-to-speech), using Ubuntu 20.04 as base image and installing all the required dependencies.
-  * Because it's implemented in Python, an interpreted programming language, we can open it and see the code inside.
-We are using the [Google Speech](https://pypi.org/project/google-speech/) library to convert text to speech.
+  * The code, implemented Python, uses the [Google Speech](https://pypi.org/project/google-speech/) library to convert text to speech.
   * The user-script that will be executed inside the container when the service is triggered is in the file "script.sh" and it will start the Python program.
   * Last but not least, the YAML-based Functions Definition File (FDL) provides the definition to create the service via oscar-cli.

-As an advice, we can give you:
- * Don't change these two last files ("script.sh" and "tss.yaml")
- * When you execute the YAML file, you should have the script in the same directory

-#### STEP 1.1: Get the .yaml file ready
+#### STEP 1.1: Get the YAML file ready

-Check in the yaml file that the cluster identifier is defined (as well as OSCAR-CLI has to be configured with the same cluster identifier) and set the "language" environment variable to the language you want to hear the output voice.
-If you do not know the language code, you will found it [here](https://www.andiamo.co.uk/resources/iso-language-codes/).
+Check in the yaml file that the cluster identifier is defined (OSCAR-CLI has to be configured with the same cluster identifier) and set the "language" environment variable to the language you want to hear the output voice.
+If you do not know the language code, you can find it [here](https://www.andiamo.co.uk/resources/iso-language-codes/).

 ```
 functions: